 |

-One cone has 200 calories, 5 grams fat, 33 grams carbs, and 5 grams protein.
+One McDonald’s vanilla ice cream cone has 200 calories, 5 grams fat, 33 grams carbs, and 5 grams protein.

 Read this report for a detailed overview of the calories, nutrition, ingredients, and allergens in McDonald’s popular vanilla cone.
-Be sure to read the section on sugars below.
+Be sure to read the section below on Sugars.

 Calories in Vanilla Cone